David Lee (poet): Life

-Lee was born in Matador, Texas and graduated from [Colorado State University and took his PHD at Utah State University, for a current biography see Samara Press and Lees most recent book, “Rusty Barbed Wire” He published his first book of poetry, The Porcine Legacy, in 1974.
-Prior to his writing career he explored careers as a seminary student, pig farmer and boxer.
+Lee was born in Post, Texas and graduated from Colorado State University and took his PhD at Utah State University, for a current biography see Samara Press and Lee's most recent book, Rusty Barbed Wire.
+He published his first book of poetry, The Porcine Legacy, in 1974.
+Prior to his writing career he explored careers as a seminary student, pig farmer, and boxer.
 He was also the last white athlete to play on a Negro league baseball team, and the only one to do so after the dissolution of the Texas Blue Stars.
-Lee earned his Ph.D. with a concentration in the poetry of John Milton and taught at Southern Utah University for three decades, where he served as Chairman of the Department of Language and Literature.
+Lee earned his PhD with a concentration in the poetry of John Milton and taught at Southern Utah University for three decades, where he served as Chairman of the Department of Language and Literature.

 Awards and honors

-Lee served as Utah's inaugural poet laureate from 1997-2002 and later received the Utah Governor’s Award for lifetime achievement in the arts.
+Lee served as Utah's inaugural poet laureate from 1997 to 2002 and later received the Utah Governor’s Award for lifetime achievement in the arts.
 He is the recipient of the Mountains & Plains Booksellers Award in Poetry and the Western States Book Award in Poetry.
 In 1999, his collection News From Down to the Café was nominated for the Pulitzer Prize for Poetry.
 In 2001, he was selected as a finalist for the position of United States Poet Laureate.